Efficient Generation of Multi-partite Entanglement between Non-local Superconducting Qubits using Classical Feedback: Introduction

 In the noisy intermediate-scale quantum (NISQ) era \cite{preskill2018quantum}, qubit coherence times and gate fidelities limit the circuit depth with which we can perform useful computations.
 For superconducting qubits, if long-range entanglement is needed between qubits which are not physically connected, swapping information requires $\mathcal{O}(n)$ circuit depth for $n$ qubits \cite{hashim2022optimized}.
 Therefore, generating multi-partite entanglement between non-local qubits becomes intractable if the available size of contemporary systems grows faster than the fidelity of multi-qubit gates can be improved.
-However, it has been shown that non-local, multi-partite entangled states can be prepared in \emph{constant depth} \cite{briegel2001persistent, foss2023experimental, moses2023race, baumer2023efficient} using teleportation-based protocols, as long as one has access to mid-circuit measurements and adaptive feedback.
+However, as mentioned above, non-local, multi-partite entangled states can be prepared in constant depth using teleportation-based protocols, as long as one has access to mid-circuit measurements and adaptive feedback.
 These entangled states can further be used as a resource for other teleportation-based protocols (e.g., generating non-local entangling gates).